mui/mui-x/docs/data/introduction/licensing/licensing.md

 This error indicates that the component you are trying to use is not covered by your current license.
 This happens if you try to use `ChartsPro` or `TreeViewPro` with a license that does not cover these products.

-To solve the issue, you can [purchase a license](https://mui.com/r/x-get-license/) that covers the product you are trying to use.
+To solve the issue, please consider an earlier [renewal](https://mui.com/r/x-get-license/).

+You might be eligible for a discount if you have an active Pro license.
+Contact [sales@mui.com](mailto:sales@mui.com?subject=My%20upgrade%20discount) for additional information.
 Or if you didn't intend to use the Pro features, you can replace the import of `@mui/x-charts-pro` or `@mui/x-tree-view-pro` with `@mui/x-charts` or `@mui/x-tree-view` respectively.

 You might be eligible for a discount if you already have a license for another product and want to upgrade to a plan that covers the product you are trying to use.